Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Asymptotic Properties of Adaptive Weighted SGD

 \subsection{Online statistical inference}

+To provide statistical inference for the model parameter, we need to estimate the variance of $\hat\theta_t$, which is $H^{-1}SH^{-1}$, as we established in Theorem \ref{thm:smooth-clt}, in a fully online fashion.
+A few options have been provided from SGD inference literature, e.g., the plug-in estimator \citep{chen2016statistical, chen2021b}, the batch-means estimator \citep{chen2016statistical,zhu2021online}, the bootstrap estimator \citep{fang2018online}.
+Among the above, the plug-in estimator is expected to achieve a very good numerical behavior as evident from classical SGD approaches.
+In this paper, we use the plug-in estimator for smooth loss functions $\ell$, and leave the other methods as interesting future work.
+In adaptive settings, the online plug-in estimators for $S$ and $H$ are given by,

+With the plug-in estimators $(\hat S_t, \hat H_t)$, an online plug-in inference procedure can be provided by replacing $S$ and $H$ in the asymptotic covariance matrix in Theorem \ref{thm:smooth-clt} with $(\hat S_t, \hat H_t)$.
 In this section, we demonstrate the online plug-in inference procedure based on the limiting distribution of our proposed estimator $\bar{\theta}_t$ in Theorem \ref{thm:smooth-clt}.
-As we mentioned in the previous section, the plug-in estimator constructs a pair $(\hat S_n,\hat H_n)$ to estimate $(S,H)$ in the asymptotic covariance matrix $H^{-1}SH^{-1}$.

-Using linear regression as an example, we first establish the consistency of the plug-in estimator under the following additional assumption.
+We establish the consistency of the plug-in estimator under the following Assumption~\ref{assum:plugin}, {which is simply a repetition of Assumption~\ref{assum:gram} and Assumption~\ref{assum:tv} with $\phi$ replaced by $\psi$ and with gradient replaced by Hessian.} The proof is presented in Section~H of the supplement.

-\begin{assumption} For any action $A \in \A$ and covariate $X$, we assume that $\nabla^2 \ell(\theta; \zeta)$ exists and $\E_{\P_{Y \mid X}} \left(\|\nabla^2 \ell(\theta; \zeta)\|^2 \mid X, A \right)$ is bounded by $\psi(X)(1+\|\theta - \theta^*\|^2 )$ for some function $\psi(\cdot)$ such that $\E [\psi(X)] < \infty$.
-In addition, we have $\lim_{\theta \rightarrow \theta^*} \E_{\P_X}[\Delta(X, \theta)\psi(X)] = 0$ where $\Delta(X,\theta)$ is defined in Assumption \ref{assum:gram}, and
+\begin{assumption} For any action $A \in \A$ and covariate $X$, we assume that $\nabla^2 \ell(\theta; \zeta)$ exists and $\E \left(\|\nabla^2 \ell(\theta; \zeta)\|^2 \mid X, A \right)$ is bounded by $\psi(X)(1+\|\theta - \theta^*\|^2 )$ for some function $\psi(\cdot)$ such that $\E [\psi(X)] < \infty$.
+In addition, we have $\lim_{\theta \rightarrow \theta^*} \E[\Delta(X, \theta)\psi(X)] = 0$ where $\Delta(X,\theta)$ is defined in Assumption \ref{assum:gram}, and

 \end{assumption}